mumblez/gwg/README.md

 port: 5555                                  # specify a port above 1024 to run as a non root user
 retry_count: 10                             # number of times to attempt a fetch, (fetches from github can be flaky sometimes)
 retry_delay: 1                              # delay between retries (in seconds)
-threads: 5                                  # max number of concurrent clone / update operations
+threads: 5                                  # max number of concurrent clone / update operations, defaults to 5
 initialise: true                            # clone the repositories if they don't exist locally (on startup and when new repo's added to config (hot-reload))
 logging:
   format: text                              # [text|json] defaults to text or json if not recognised